Torus Probabilistic Principal Component Analysis: Number of Components: Cross-Validation

 where $\epsilon_{ij}$ is a residual term.

-To do Cross-Validation, at first, by denoting $X_{-j}$ as the result of deleting the $j-$th column and $X_{-i}$ as the result of deleting the $i-$th row of $X$, there are the following equations:
+To do Cross-Validation, at first, by denoting $\matr{X}_{-j}$ as the result of deleting the $j-$th column and $\matr{X}_{-i}$ as the result of deleting the $i-$th row of $\matr{X}$, there are the following equations:

-where $\bar{U}=\bar{u}_{st}$, $\bar{V}=\bar{v}_{st}$ and $\bar{D}=\operatorname{diag}(\bar{d}_{1}, \cdots, \bar{d}_{p})$ and
+where $\bar{\matr{U}}=\bar{u}_{st}$, $\bar{\matr{V}}=\bar{v}_{st}$ and $\bar{\matr{\Lambda}}=\operatorname{diag}(\bar{\lambda}_{1}, \cdots, \bar{\lambda}_{D})$ and

-with $\tilde{U}=\tilde{u}_{st}$, $\tilde{V}=\tilde{v}_{st}$ and $\tilde{D}=\operatorname{diag}(\tilde{d}_{1}, \cdots, \tilde{d}_{p-1})$.
+with $\tilde{U}=\tilde{u}_{st}$, $\tilde{V}=\tilde{v}_{st}$ and $\tilde{\Lambda}=\operatorname{diag}(\tilde{\lambda}_{1}, \cdots, \tilde{\lambda}_{D-1})$.
 After that, the predictor can be computed as

-Each element on the right-hand side of this equation is obtained from the Singular Value Decomposition of $X$ after omitting either the $i-$th row or the $j-$th column.
-Furthermore, the algorithms of \citet{BunchNielsen} and \citet{Bunchetal} compute $\tilde{U}$, $\tilde{V}$, $\bar{U}$ and $\bar{V}$ as needed in (\ref{svdxm0}) in a very efficient way.
+Each element on the right-hand side of this equation is derived from the SVD of $\matr{X}$ after the removal of either the $i$-th row or the $j$-th column.
+It's important to note that the algorithms developed by \citet{BunchNielsen} and \citet{Bunchetal} efficiently compute $\tilde{\matr{U}}$, $\tilde{\matr{V}}$, $\bar{\matr{U}}$, and $\bar{\matr{V}}$, which are needed for \eqref{svdxm0}.
+Finally, based on $\hat{x}_{ij}(m)$ for a given number $m$ of components, we can calculate the average squared discrepancy between the actual and predicted values, defined as: